 In preparation for the Single Subject Teaching Credential With the B.A.
-Degree in Liberal Arts and Sciences (Major Code: 17011)
+Degree in Liberal Arts and Sciences (Major Code: 17011) (SIMS Code: 776303)

 All candidates for a teaching credential must complete all requirements as outlined in this section of the bulletin under Teacher Education.
-For students completing the single subject teaching credential program, no more than 48 units in mathematics courses can apply to the degree.
+For students completing the single subject teaching credential program, no more than 48 units in mathematics and statistics courses can apply to the degree.